raghuveerbhat/BrightFieldDiffusion/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/12zjYQ033V8n05D-SITDUZxXbxgK_u0EZ)

+Fluorescence microscope images have many application, especially in healthcare field.
+But they are often expensive, time-consuming, and damaging to cells.
+So, a potential solution is to use transmitted light image which is relatively low cost to obtain and is label/dye free.
+But it lacks clear and specific contrast between different structures.
+So, my work explored the use of diffusion models to translate from transmitted light image to fluorescence image.
+Over traditional method, like U-net, my approach is also able to produce variance maps since I'm trying to predict the entire target image distribution.

 ### Diffusion Sampling Output - Example -Transmitted Light Image to Fluorescent Target(TOM20 labeled with Alexa Fluor 594):